Staff + Board

 Kendra Martello — Treasurer — This is Kendra’s second year on the SMFM board after serving as a volunteer since 2021 and vendor with Casa Carmen Wines since 2024.
 She works as a lawyer and consultant in her own firm after decades in legal, policy, and consulting roles in nonprofits and public companies in the life sciences sector.
 In her spare time, she can be found walking her dog along the nature trail, practicing yoga, or enhancing her love of wine and food at market or one of the area’s great local businesses.

 Sandy Brown — Fundraising Chair — This is Sandy’s second year on the SMFM board after joining as a community-education pop-up.
-She is the executive director of Shore Legal Access (formerly Mid-Shore Pro Bono) and has over 13 years of non-profit experience based on the Eastern Shore.
+She is the former executive director of Shore Legal Access (formerly Mid-Shore Pro Bono) and has over 13 years of non-profit experience based on the Eastern Shore.
 She is an active Master Gardener and is passionate about all things eco-friendly, especially when it comes to our local community.
 She considers herself an advocate for small organizations with environmental missions and enjoys cultivating community connections.
 She lives in Tunis Mills with her husband and two dogs.

 Kerri Clear — Education Chair — This is Kerry’s third year on the SMFM board.
 The Eastern Shore native studied education at Salisbury University, pursued a hospitality career in Charleston, then returned home to be closer to family.
 She is now the Executive Chef at the St. Michaels Community Center, where her cooking focuses on a farm-to-table approach and providing nutritious menu offerings to local residents.
 She also works with fellow local chefs and food distribution programs to coordinate food donations, including fresh produce and cooked dishes, throughout Talbot County.